This isn’t your average spaghetti and meatballs – my homemade sauce is rich, bold, and perfected after years of tweaking.

 Sometimes my list gets a little long, but I do have a tendency to get carried away sometimes.
 That’s how your recipes evolve!

-Anyway, there are several components of this seemingly easy dish that can make or break it.
-Let’s briefly go through three of them.
+There are several components of this seemingly easy dish that can make or break it.

 Oh, and don’t forget your vino!